Examinations

 Extension of the processing time

-If you need more time (e.g. due to illness), you must apply to the Examinations Office immediately and provide proof of this.
-The examination board will decide on your application.
+If you need more time (e.g. due to illness), you must apply to the examinations office immediately and provide supporting documentation for the reasons.
+The examination commitee will decide on your application.

-• In the case of illness, the processing time is usually extended by the certified duration.
+• In the case of illness, the completion period is usually extended by the certified duration of the illness.

-• The time may be doubled at most.
+• The completion period may be doubled at most.
 If you need longer, you will be given a new topic.
-The other attempt is deemed not to have been made.
+Your first attempt is then deemed not to have been undertaken.

-• Please note: In the event of inability to take an exam due to illness, the examination regulations require expert proof that the health impairment has caused a reduction in performance due to illness.
-The name of the illness is useful, but not decisive.
-A simple certificate of incapacity for work (AU) is not sufficient.
-Here you will find a form for determining inability to take an exam due to illness (PDF, 158 kB) (in German), which you can have filled out by a doctor.
+• Please note: In cases of illness-related inability to take an exam, the examination regulations require an medical certificate confirming that the health impairment has caused a reduction in the performance level of the examination candidate.
+Stating the specific illness is helpful but not decisive.
+A simple sick note (AU) is not sufficient.
+Here you can find a Form for Assessing Candidates’ Inability to Take Examinations Due to Illness (PDF, 164 kB), which may be completed by a doctor.

 Submission

-You always hand in your work to the examination office - never directly to the examiners.
+You always hand in your work to the examinations office - never directly to the examiners.

-• Submission: in due form and time, as stated in the letter of admission.
+• Submission: in the proper format and by the deadline set in the notification of admission.

-• Pay attention to the opening hours of the examination offices.
+• Pay attention to the opening hours of the examinations offices.

-• If you send the paper to the examination office by post, the postmark is decisive (i.e. the paper must be sent by the submission date at the latest!)
+• If you send the paper to the examinations office by post, the postmark is decisive (i.e. the paper must be sent by the submission date at the latest!)

 • The time of submission is documented.